Fabry disease: Organ-specific treatment

 Pain associated with Fabry disease may be partially alleviated by enzyme replacement therapy in some patients, but pain management regimens may also include analgesics, anticonvulsants, and nonsteroidal anti-inflammatory drugs, though the latter are usually best avoided in kidney disease.
 The kidney failure seen in some of those with Fabry disease sometimes requires haemodialysis.
 The cardiac complications of Fabry disease include abnormal heart rhythms, which may require a pacemaker or implantable cardioverter-defibrillator, while the restrictive cardiomyopathy often seen may require diuretics.

 Prognosis

 Life expectancy with Fabry disease for males was 58.2 years, compared with 74.7 years in the general population, and for females 75.4 years compared with 80.0 years in the general population, according to registry data from 2001 to 2008.
 The most common cause of death was cardiovascular disease, and most of those had received kidney replacements.

 Epidemiology

 Fabry disease is panethnic, but due to its rarity, determining an accurate disease frequency is difficult.
-Reported incidences, ranging from one in 476,000 to one in 117,000 in the general population, may largely underestimate the true prevalence.
-Newborn screening initiatives have found an unexpectedly high prevalence of the disease, as high as one in about 3,100 newborns in Italy and have identified a surprisingly high frequency of newborn males around one in 1,500 in Taiwan.
+Reported incidences, ranging from 1-5:10,000 in the general population, may largely underestimate the true prevalence.
+Newborn screening initiatives have found an unexpectedly high prevalence of the disease, as high as one in about 3,100 newborns in Italy, and have identified a surprisingly high frequency of newborn males around one in 1,500 in Taiwan.